Jon Berti Player Props: Marlins vs. Giants

 Jon Berti At The Plate

-- Berti is batting .240 with a double, a home run and two walks.
+- Berti is hitting .240 with a double, a home run and two walks.

-- He has hit a home run in one of 15 games, and in 1.9% of his plate appearances.

-- In two games this season, Berti has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Berti has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.